sap-tutorials/sap-build-apps/tutorials/build-apps-deploy/build-apps-deply.md

     ![Select org](deploy8.png)

-    Once you select an organization, you will get a list of spaceds to which you belong.
+    Once you select an organization, you will get a list of spaces to which you belong.
 Select the one you want to deploy to.
-Most users doing this tutorial will only have one, and it will be named dev.
+Most users doing this tutorial will only have one, and it will be named **dev**.

     ![Select space](deploy9.png)